Immunisation coverage

 Coverage data

-Since 2005 coverage has been measured using New Zealand’s National Immunisation Register (NIR).
-Detailed national and district health board immunisation coverage data is available.
+Since 2005 coverage has been measured using data from New Zealand’s National Immunisation Register (NIR).
+Detailed national and DHB immunisation coverage data is available.

-Before the NIR, immunisation coverage was measured using coverage surveys.
+Before the NIR was built, immunisation coverage was measured using coverage surveys.
 The last survey was in 2005 – the National Childhood Immunisation Coverage Survey 2005.
-The results showed 77% of children were fully immunised at the age of 2 years.
+The results showed 77 percent of children were fully immunised at the age of two years old.

 In this section